 What do you eat in a day?

 I’m not at all about pushing my beliefs on people.
 Straight up, I love food, more specific, I love plant food.
 I love the way it nourishes my body, the way it makes me feel, the energy I get so that I am able to show up as a wife, a mom, a mentor, community activist, an entrepreneur, and all around good person.
 I love how the food we eat connects us as a culture, socially and emotionally at times.
 On the technical side, I stay away from animal products and do my best to eliminate gluten, refine sugars and eat anything that’s grown from the ground, so vegetables, fruit, greens, nuts, legumes, seeds!
 I also love hot tea, chocolate and coconuts, I’m kind of cuckoo for coconuts.

 Do you buy mostly organic food?

 Yes, we do believe that organic food is an investment in our health and the environment and we try to buy organic whenever our budget allows.
 I also focus on getting local homegrown produce, which is far better than organic.
 I also rely on the Dirty Dozen and Clean Fifteen list to guide my purchases.
 We like to spend our money on good quality food and make cutbacks in other areas of our lives.
 We buy used whenever possible and always try to find good deals.
-This is how we have been able to buy good produce and live the lifestyle we want.
+This is how we have been able to Buy Produce On A Budget and live the lifestyle we want.

 Where can I find the products you use every day?